Showing posts with label 1980s. Show all posts

 Kurt Russell never knew he was the wind beneath Slys wings.

-In “chick flicks,” however, female friendships tend to go way back, sometimes as far back as elementary school, and last a lifetime, with no chainsaw-wielding maniac in sight to put them out of their misery.
+In “chick flicks,” however, female friendships tend to go way back, sometimes as far back as elementary school, and last a lifetime, with no chainsaw-wielding maniac to put them out of their misery.
 The 1980s were (roughly) bookended by two such stories, 1981’s RICH AND FAMOUS and 1988’s BEACHES, both telling essentially the same story, though with significantly different results.

 The friendship in Rich and Famous dates to the 1950s, when Liz Hamilton (Jacqueline Bisset), beautiful, studious and English, and Merry Noel Blake (Candice Bergen), beautiful, shallow and Southern, were roommates at Smith College.
-Merry elopes with Doug (David Selby), moving to California, becoming a well-off stay-at-home mom.
+Merry elopes with Doug (David Selby), moving to California and becoming a well-off stay-at-home mom.
 Liz, on the other hand, becomes an Important Writer, her first novel garnering acclaim among the intelligentsia who clamor for a second book that Liz can’t seem to finish.

-Merry hasn’t been spending all her time cleaning her beachside house in Malibu and raising her daughter Debby.
+But Merry hasn’t been spending all her time cleaning her beachside house in Malibu and raising her daughter Debby.
 When she and Liz reconnect in 1969, Merry sheepishly reveals she’s written a roman à clef based on her famous neighbors, one of whom has “become far too familiar with drugs, some of which he puts up his nose!”

 Candice Bergen and David Selby in 1981 RICH AND FAMOUS